Frenchman’s Bar Regional Park (Vancouver, Washington)

 The wide, sandy beaches are a fun substitute for the coast when your family craves sandcastles but not the two or three hour drive to the Pacific.
 A 15-20 minute drive from I-5 just across the bridge in Vancouver will take you past industrial buildings and fields to the entrance to this regional park.
 The parking fee is $3 per vehicle, and the short drive is well worth the trip.

-One of the great things about Frenchman’s Bar Regional Park is its diverse beaches.
+One of the great things about Frenchman’s Bar Regional Park are the diverse beaches.
 With smaller kids, it is nice to relax in the shade of trees away from the Columbia’s current, but plenty close enough for boat watching and people-gazing.
 Older kids and adults will probably want to splash in the water or lay out in the sun, but the beaches are mixed enough that one family can spend the day within Frisbee-tossing distance of one another and still have shade and full sun.

 Our twins are old enough now that the big playground is a draw, too.
 Add the volleyball nets, picnic shelters (which can be reserved for large groups), and bathroom, and you’ve got a full day of summer fun.
 Last summer, my workplace had a summer picnic at Frenchman’s Bar.
-We didn’t reserve a shelter, but a several people arrived early to find a nice private area with logs to sit on, shade for the kids, and a wide view of the Columbia River.
+We didn’t reserve a shelter, but several people arrived early to find a nice private area with logs to sit on, shade for the kids, and a wide view of the Columbia River.
 Another co-worker brought a “personal watercraft,” and people took turns riding the Jet Ski on the water.

 If you’ve got good little nappers, this can easily be a full day trip.
 Arrive early to claim your spot on busy summer weekends, then spend the day digging in the sand, exploring the playground, and having a beach BBQ (bring your own, or get there early to snag a spot with a grill).
 Alcohol is prohibited, so bring your tea and catch up on a book while the tots are napping in the shade.